v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/atp-for-spo-odb-and-teams.md

 ## Overview of Office 365 ATP for SharePoint, OneDrive, and Microsoft Teams

 People regularly share files and collaborate using SharePoint, OneDrive, and Microsoft Teams.
 With [Office 365 Advanced Threat Protection](office-365-atp.md) (ATP), your organization can collaborate in a safer manner.
 ATP helps detect and block files that are identified as malicious in team sites and document libraries.
-Read this article to get an overview of ATP for SharePoint Online, OneDrive for Business, and Microsoft Teams, and then take your next steps.

-> [!TIP]
-> In order to perform the tasks described in this article, you must be an Office 365 global administrator or a security administrator.
-See [Permissions in the Office 365 Security &amp; Compliance Center](permissions-in-the-security-and-compliance-center.md).

 ### How it works